Frequently Asked Questions

 We purchase Blue Spruce tree saplings every fall for our own tree planting initiative of planting one tree for every piece we sell.
 We used to plant all the tree saplings ourselves on local properties, but since our volume has increased that has become quite cumbersome for us.
 Last fall, we expanded our initiatives to involve surrounding cities and communities.
 Each fall when our tree saplings arrive, we distribute them to our customers, retailers, local schools and other community organizations to be planted by those families, organizations and individuals who wish to help us contribute to a more sustainable future for our planet.
 The saplings are paid for by Backwood Design Co. and we distribute them for free.

-Our owner Lindsay is a self-taught wood worker and mixed media artist.
-Her techniques are innovative and were learned through years of practice and experimentation.
-Brad is a self-taught woodworker as well.
+Our owner, Lindsay, is a self-taught wood worker and mixed media artist.
+Her techniques are innovative and were learned through years of development and experimentation

 Not yet!
 However, this is something we would love to be able to offer in the future.
 Be sure to subscribe to our email list for all the exciting updates and news!
 (Located in website footer)